SymX: Energy-based Simulation from Symbolic Expressions: Related Work

 Using an incremental potential formulation~\cite{OS99} for dynamic problems is a common approach in computational mechanics.
 Derived or related methods also have become popular in computer animation where they are often referred to as optimization time integrators.

 Formulating the dynamic systems as a scalar optimization problem instead of a non-linear system of equations was shown to be favorable for robustness and efficiency of the implementation~\cite{KYT06,GSS+15}.
 While this robustness is usually associated with Newton-style methods that use a full Hessian, local approaches such as Projective Dynamics~\cite{BML14,NOB16} can be used in case of stricter performance constraints.
-To still fulfill high accuracy requirements, Li et al.~\shortcite{LGL19} proposed a different method using domain decomposition that improves efficiency especially in case of extreme non-linear and high-speed deformations.
-While most of the previous works used an incremental potential formulation of backward Euler, Brown et al.~\shortcite{BOFN18} presented a corresponding formulation of the TR-BDF2 integrator as part of a method to more accurately model dissipative forces.
+To fulfill high accuracy requirements, Li et al.~\shortcite{LGL19} proposed a different method using domain decomposition that improves efficiency especially in case of extreme non-linear and high-speed deformations.

-Beside research to improve optimization-based methods in general, there is also widespread use of such methods for specific applications.
-This includes amongst others example-based elastic material simulation~\cite{MTGG11}, where potentials guide deformations towards example data and crowd simulation which uses potentials to avoid collisions of agents~\cite{KSNG17}.

 Recently, optimization-based contact models gained considerable popularity.
 The Incremental Potential Contact (IPC) approach~\cite{IPC} and its extension to Codimensional IPC~\cite{LKJ21} excel at providing robust interpenetration-free frictional contact handling.
 The characteristic robustness and convergence of such methods is subject to having access to second-order derivative information of the underlying global objective function.
-While contact potentials with barriers in general appear to be a promising choice for many applications, introducing them to orthogonal phenomenological research projects or existing multi-physics systems can require significant development effort.
-As we show later, our framework allows users to easily integrate models inspired by IPC into typical systems.
+While contact potentials with barriers in general appear to be a promising choice for many applications, introducing them to orthogonal phenomenological research projects or existing multi-physics systems~\cite{multiphysics} can require significant development effort.
+As we show later, our framework allows users to easily integrate models inspired by IPC in already complex simulation settings.